neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 4. Rationale: The paper introduces an experiment model to prevent DoS attacks to the docker model.
 Test included assigning memory limit in the docker, assigning memory reservation in the default file, and providing a default memory.
 The tests were of subtle changes to the docker containers but helped the security and safety of the container.

 5. Investigative Approach

-What is the approach (e.g. field study, experience with a new or existing or existing method, review, empirical, etc.)? or what is the paper’s empirical rationale?
+    - The paper identified known vulnerabilities related to docker containers and tried to introduce potential methods to deter DoS attacks on docker containers.

 6. Lessons learned:

     - The tests were of subtle changes to the docker containers but helped the security and safety of the container.

+7. Implications for practice

+   - This study could be a helpful resouce for those wanting to secure their docker container.

+8. Implications for research

+    - Other organizations or teams may be interested in researching different ways to harden docker containers so they are more secure.
+This could be a good jumping-off point.

 J. Chelladhurai, P. R. Chelliah and S. A. Kumar, "Securing Docker Containers from Denial of Service (DoS) Attacks," 2016 IEEE International Conference on Services Computing (SCC), San Francisco, CA, 2016, pp. 856-859.
 doi: 10.1109/SCC.2016.123